bressler95tops/bookdebug/Open-Science-101/Module_4/Lesson_5/readme.md

 - When a SMP should be written and that your funding organization or institution may have rules around how you develop and share your code.
 - That joining software communities can be a great way to exchange knowledge and learn new skills around open code.
-- That there are many ways to contribute to open code, and that not all of them require writing code."
+- That there are many ways to contribute to open code, and that not all of them require writing code.

 ## Lesson 5: Knowledge Check